 Making Tinder & Shavings

 You can make tinder if you don’t have any already.
-Simply take your knife’s back (spine) and scrape some of the split-down wood (be careful you don’t cut yourself).
+Simply take your knife’s back (spine) and scrape some of the split-down wood (be careful not to cut yourself).
 This will produce really fine shavings that, if dry, will take a spark easily.

 The following video will walk you through the entire process step by step: